Purgatory666/XOR_Encryption_Algorithm/README.md

   2) Converts ASCII to binary
   3) Uses random pre-defined key to encrypt (New keys can be added and used for encryption)

-# This program cannot be used to decrypt the same message
+## This program cannot be used to decrypt messages
-# A new repository containing the decryption algorithm will be created very soon
+## A new repository containing the decryption algorithm will be created very soon
-# Feel free to add and modify the code
+## Feel free to add and modify the code